Stamer-d/Stosufy/README.md

 Description WIP

-This is still in development
+This is still in development (ChatGP is carrien me through this)